mc-wiki/mcaf-resourcepack/README.md

 **Play April Fools' snapshots with community translations from the Minecraft Wiki.**

 [April Fools' snapshots](https://minecraft.wiki/w/April_Fools'_Day_jokes) are not officially localized via Crowdin, but the Minecraft Wiki community provides translations for their features.
-This project makes these community translations available inside of the game, in an effort to promote consensus on item names.
+This project makes these community translations available in game, in an effort to promote consensus on item names.

 ## Features